robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 leaving room for React Native or perhaps even React Native Frameworks to use any other build tool that is in any way compatible with CMake.

-For example, an example application project graph may look like following:
+For example, an example application project dependency graph may look like following:

 ```
 my-rn-app
 ├── react-native-runtime
-│   ├── lib-rnrt-fetch
-│   ├── lib-rnrt-crypto
-│   ├── lib-rnrt-mmkv
-│   │   ├── android
-│   │   ├── ios
-│   │   └── windows
-│   └── libhermes
+│   └── jsi
 ├── react-native
+│   └── react-native-runtime
+├── lib-rnrt-fetch
+│   └── react-native-runtime
+├── lib-rnrt-crypto
+│   └── react-native-runtime
+├── lib-rnrt-mmkv
+│   └── react-native-runtime
+├── lib-rnrt-mmkv-android
+│   └── android
-│   ├── react-native-gesture-handler
+├── react-native-gesture-handler
+│   └── react-native
-│   ├── react-native-maps
+├── react-native-maps
+│   └── react-native
 ...
 ```

-Integration with another languages can be achieved by leveraging C++ API or creating a C API compatible API subset.
+Integration with another languages can be achieved by leveraging C++ API or creating a C compatible API subset.
 It is, however, out of scope for this RFC.

 ### Runtime Composability